ruddles/ruddles.github.io/_posts/2021-02-15-Go-test-results-azure.md

 # Test Results

-Aure build pipline reports support a few test result formats, incluing junit.
+Azure build pipline reports support a few test result formats, incluing junit.
 Thankfully there's a tool to convert Go test results into junit reports: [go-junit-report](https://github.com/jstemmer/go-junit-report).

 Its usage is simple, install with `go get` then pipe the results of `go test -v` into the tool, and finally pipe the results out into a file.
 This file can then be used by the PublishTestResults step in the Azure pipeline.